ingride/express-security-headers/README.md

 <h2> Oh hai there! </h2>
 ```

-3. You can also open the URL (`http://localhost:3000`) in the browser and use the Developer Tools.
+3. You can also open the URL (`http://localhost:3000`) in the browser and use the Developer Tools
+- right click and select `Inspect`
+- navigate to the Network tab
+- refresh the page
+- click on the request
+- navigate to the Request Headers section.